DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 * `cat /etc/resolv.conf`

-If it was changed by dhcpcd, edit `/etc/dhcpcd.conf` and add `nohook resolv.conf` at the end.</br>
+If it was changed by dhcpcd before the +i flag took effect, edit `/etc/dhcpcd.conf` and add `nohook resolv.conf` at the end.</br>
 Restart the machine, disable the immutability, edit it again, add immutability, and check.